What defines a healthy business

 Synergist on business health

-A healthy business has continuous real-time visibility of what’s going on and where emerging problems are so that something can be done about them before it’s too late.
+A healthy agency has continuous real-time visibility of what’s going on and where emerging problems are so that something can be done about them before it’s too late.

 In addition to its range of reporting, Synergist provides dashboards as standard elements of the Synergist offering, personalised and password-protected to the individual.